 Expat Australia

-One of the most popular destinations for American expats continues to be Australia.
-Australia has it all, modern cities, a strong economy, high quality of life, beautiful beaches, warm and friendly people and a marine lover’s paradise.
-If you are looking for the outdoor lifestyle or find it interesting to live on the other side of the world, Australia should definitely be your location of choice.
+One of the most popular destinations for American expats is Australia.
+Australia has it all: modern cities, a strong economy, high quality of life, beautiful beaches, warm and friendly people, and a marine lover’s paradise.
+Anyone who enjoys an outdoor lifestyle or finds it interesting to live on the other side of the world, should definitely visit Australia.

 Climate

 The climate in Australia is classified as tropical and temperate.
-Since this island continent is very close to the equator, the northern part of Australia falls into the tropical zone and the southern end is considered to be temperate.
+Since this island continent is very close to the equator, the northern part of Australia falls into the tropical zone and the southern end the temperate zone.

 The tropical states have warm temperatures year round.
 During the winter time (June to September), the temperatures drop to about 68 degrees, with most temperatures in the 70’s.
-In the summer time, the northern part of the state can have hot and wet temperatures that can hover in the 90’s or higher.
+In the summer time, the northern states experience wet and hot weather that has temperatures in the 90’s or higher.

-The winter time in the southern states is cooler than the north with temperatures as cold as the upper 50’s, but temperatures are still warm and can get as high as the middle 70’s even during the dead of winter.
-During the summer time in the southern states, temperatures are very warm, but the climate is relatively dry.
-Snow can occur in the southern states and there are even ski fields present, however snow only falls about once every ten years or so and mostly in the Great Dividing Range.
+Winter in the southern states is cooler than the north, and has temperatures as cold as the upper 50’s.
+However, temperatures still get warm and can get as high as the middle 70’s even during the dead of winter.
+Summertime in the southern states is very warm and dry.
+It can snow in the southern states and there are even ski fields there.
+However, it only snows about once every ten years and mostly in the Great Dividing Range.

 The water surrounding Australia is warm and perfect for surfing.
 For those that love marine life, Australia is home to the Great Barrier Reef which offers perhaps the best natural coral reef complex in the world.